Voilett-Roze/asus/Addons-API.md

 ## Custom pages
-The firmware supports up to five custom pages.
+The firmware supports up to ten custom pages.
 These pages should be mounted at boot time through a script, which should ideally be called from services-start.
 You should put your custom page in the _/jffs/addons/my_addon/_ folder along with the install script.
 Here is a sample of an install script, which will also insert your page as a new tab in the Tools section.

 ```
 #!/bin/sh

 source /usr/sbin/helper.sh

-# Locate the first available mount point
+# Obtain the first available mount point in $am_webui_page
-MyPage=$(get_webui_page)
+am_get_webui_page /jffs/addons/my_addon/MyPage.asp

-if [ $MyPage = "none" ]
+if [ "$am_webui_page" = "none" ]
 then
         logger "MyPage" "Unable to install Mypage"
         exit 5
 fi
-logger "MyPage" "Mounting MyPage as $MyPage"
+logger "MyPage" "Mounting MyPage as $am_webui_page"

 # Copy custom page
-cp /jffs/addons/my_addon/MyPage.asp /www/user/$MyPage
+cp /jffs/addons/my_addon/MyPage.asp /www/user/$am_webui_page

 # Copy menuTree (if no other script has done it yet) so we can modify it
 if [ ! -f /tmp/menuTree.js ]